4 minute read.Last Modified 2021-08-27 13:49 EDT

 Enter the Realm name and click SUBMIT.

-Kerberos keytabs are for joining Active Directory or LDAP without a password.
-This means the password for the Active Directory or LDAP administrator account is not saved in the TrueNAS system database, which can be seen as a security risk in some environments.
+Kerberos keytabs allow systems and clients to join an Active Directory or LDAP without a password.
+With keytabs, the TrueNAS system database does not store the Active Directory or LDAP administrator account password, which can be a security risk in some environments.

-When using a keytab, create and use a less privileged account for performing any required queries.
-The password for that account is stored in the TrueNAS system database.
+When using a keytab, create and use a less privileged account to perform any required queries.
+The TrueNAS system database stores the password for that account.

-To create the keytab on a Windows system, use the ktpass command:
+To create the keytab on a Windows Server system, open a Command Prompt and use the ktpass command:

-- http/useraccount@EXAMPLE.COM is the principal name written in the format host/user.account@KERBEROS.REALM.
+USERNAME@REALM.COM is the Windows Server user and principal name written in the format username@KERBEROS.REALM.

-By convention, the kerberos realm is written in all caps, but make sure the case used for the Kerberos Realm matches the realm name.
+The Kerberos Realm is typically in all caps, but the Kerberos Realm case should match the realm name.

 See this note about using

-These keys can be specified instead of ALL:
+Users can specify each key instead of ALL:

 - DES-CBC-CRC is used for compatibility.

-- DES-CBC-MD5 adheres more closely to the MIT implementation and is used for compatibility.
+- DES-CBC-MD5 is used for compatibility and adheres more closely to the MIT implementation.

 - RC4-HMAC-NT uses 128-bit encryption.